hobofan/yew-react-example/README.md

 ### Yew component that uses a React component

-Inside [src/react.rs](./src/react.rs) you can find the Yew component `ReactCounter` that internally uses a React component to display a button with an incrmenting counter.
+Inside [src/react.rs](./src/react.rs) you can find the Yew component `ReactCounter` that internally uses a React component to display a button with an incrementing counter.

 #### Constructor (fn create)